-Before placing a bare root tree or containerized plant in the ground, be sure to check for girdling roots.
+Before placing a bare-root tree or containerized plant in the ground, check for girdling roots.

-Girdling roots work very much the way your grandmother’s elastic undergarment did, in that they cut off circulation and restrict movement.
+Girdling roots work very much as your great-grandmother’s elastic undergarment did.
+They cut off circulation and restrict movement.
 Girdling roots can kill your tree.

 What is girdling?

-To ‘girdle’ means to surround something, to go around its girth.
+To ‘girdle’ means to surround something.
 When girdling happens aboveground, it refers to the removal of a ring of bark.
 This bark contains the cambium layer, which houses the vascular bundles that transport water, oxygen, and nutrients.
-It often occurs when tree supports are left on for too long or installed improperly.
+Tree supports can result in girdling if left in place too long or installed improperly.
 Girdling roots create the same problem by encircling the trunk and neighboring roots, effectively cutting off the supply of water, oxygen, and nutrients.
 Wherever girdling occurs, whatever lies beyond the girdle will, in most cases, die.

 Symptoms of girdling roots

-In severe cases, the bole indentation can create structurally weak areas that are prone to twisting or breaking.
-Of course, these symptoms are not always seen.
-In many cases, a tree will struggle on, growing but not thriving.
+In severe cases, the bole indentation can create structurally weak areas prone to twisting or breaking.
+Of course, a tree will struggle on, growing but not thriving.
 Within 2 to 10 years, the tree dies for no apparent reason.

 How to prevent girdling roots

-Next, make sure that the planting hole is the proper depth and diameter.
-Do not “spin” roots into a too small hole.
+Next, ensure the planting hole is of the proper depth and diameter.
+Do not “spin” roots into a too-small hole.
 Dig the hole wide enough to allow the roots to spread out horizontally.
-While wider is better, deeper is not.
-Dig the planting hole only as deep as is needed for the roots to be just below the soil surface.
+Wider holes are better.
+Deeper holes are not.
+Dig the planting hole as deep as needed to keep the roots slightly below the soil surface.
 Planting it any deeper than that is setting the stage for failure.

-When planting in compacted soil, it is important to loosen the surrounding soil, or the new roots will simply circle around in this new 'container'.
-Other obstructions, such as building foundations or large rocks can also caused girdling roots.
+Loosen compacted soil, or the new roots will circle in this new ‘container’.
+Building foundations and big rocks can cause girdling roots.
 Mulching the area with arborist wood chips is an excellent way to (slowly) reduce compaction while keeping down weeds, stabilizing soil temperatures, and retaining moisture.

 Responding to girdling roots

-Especially large girdling roots must be removed in stages by a professional arborist.
-To cut it off abruptly would eliminate the supply of too much water and nutrients to the tree, putting the entire tree at risk.
+Substantial roots must be removed in stages by a professional arborist.
+Cutting them off all at once eliminates their supply of water and nutrients, putting the tree at risk.

-Tree roots provide the life blood of the tree.
-If those roots start circling, corrective measures must be taken for the tree to survive
+Tree roots provide the lifeblood of the tree.
+If those roots start circling, you need to take corrective measures for the tree to survive.